Pages

 Princeton Jr., & South High School

 In less than a week's time, we embraced a lifelong experience.
 Before and after the big event that weekend, we packed three lunches with his friends from kindergarten, grade school and high school.
-All in their early seventies, those friends were more or less living and retiring locally or in cities like Columbus or Cleveland, with the farthest in Pittsburg or Farmington, Michigan.
+All in their early seventies, those friends were more or less living and retiring locally or in cities like Columbus or Cleveland, with the farthest in Pittsburgh or Farmington, Michigan.
 In general, they were all content and happy in their own way.
-Even Gary who has been taking care of his 101-year-old Mother for more than two decades did not complain to much, except for his bitter reminisce of his football career thwarted by a school bully who died young in his twenties.
+Even Gary who has been taking care of his 101-year-old Mother for more than two decades did not complain to much, except for his bitter reminiscence of his football career thwarted by a school bully who died young in his twenties.

 Poland Public Library Now in Youngstown, Ohio